CanonicalLtd/maas-docs/en/nodes-overview.md

 # Node overview

-Select 'Nodes' from the top menu of the MAAS web UI to display a table listing all the nodes MAAS currently knows about.
+Select 'Machines' from the top menu of the MAAS web UI to display a table listing all the nodes MAAS currently knows about.

 ![web UI nodes table][img__nodes-table]